On Boundaries of $\varepsilon$-neighbourhoods of Planar Sets: Singularities, Global Structure, and Curvature: Cardinalities of Sets of Singularities

-The last inequality in~\eqref{Eq_Finite_Measure_on_the_Boundary} was established already by Erd\H{o}s in \cite[Section 6]{Erdos_Some_remarks}.
-According to the counting argument preceding the statement of the result, inequality \eqref{Eq_Finite_Measure_on_the_Boundary} implies that the set $W$ can be at most countably infinite. \end{proof}
+The finiteness of $\cH^1(E_\eps)$ was established already by Erd\H{o}s, see~\cite[Section 6]{Erdos_Some_remarks}.
+According to the counting argument preceding the statement of the result, the estimate \eqref{Eq_Finite_Measure_on_the_Boundary} implies that the set $W$ can be at most countably infinite. \end{proof}

-The following example demonstrates that the set of two-sided shallow singularities (S5) can be dense and have positive Hausdorff measure on the boundary $\partial E_\eps$.
-The idea is to construct a suitably jagged function on the interval $[0,1]$ (say) and interpret its graph as a subset of the boundary $\partial E_\eps$ of a corresponding set $E \subset \R^2$.
+The following example demonstrates that the set of shallow-shallow singularities (type S5) can be dense and have positive Hausdorff measure on the boundary $\partial E_\eps$.
+The idea is to construct a suitably jagged function on the interval $[0,1]$, and interpret its graph as a subset of the boundary $\partial E_\eps$ of a certain set $E \subset \R^2$.